behrezaie/Machine-Learning/README.md

-In this repository you will find some of the sample Machine Learning projects I have developed.
+In this repository you will find some of the sample Machine Learning applications I have developed.